I’m Jon, a home networking expert. I’ve used both traditional and mesh routers and made this guide to help you decide which is best for you.

 Is Mesh Wi-Fi the Best Choice for Everyone?

-Traditional routers are cheaper than mesh routers.
+Also, traditional routers are usually cheaper than mesh routers.
 And they provide ample coverage and bandwidth for most households.

 On the other hand, a mesh Wi-Fi system will be the most advanced and feature-rich solution available.